ericsink/SQLitePCL.raw/README.md

     <UseSQLiteFrom>packaged_sqlcipher</UseSQLiteFrom>

-If UseSQLiteFrom is missing, SQLitePCL.raw will use the sqlite library included by the device OS.
+If UseSQLiteFrom is missing, SQLitePCL.raw will use the SQLite library included by the device OS, if available (iOS and Android have this, for example).
-The version of SQLite used will differ from device and OS versions, and will depend on the target device.
-This is not what you should use.

-Note that the SQLitePCL.raw nuget does not add any reference to your project files.
+Note that on some platforms the SQLitePCL.raw NuGet package does not include an assembly in the NuGet "lib" directory, but rather, uses an msbuild
-Instead it adds a "target" which, on build, adds a reference depending on the UseSQLiteFrom property you set in your project file.
+"targets" file, which, at build time, adds a reference depending on the UseSQLiteFrom property you set in your project file.

 ## Portable Class Library (PCL)